Wolfernio/MarkovChainsGenerator/README.md

 Commas and full stops are treated as words too.

+## What if I don't trust you?
+After looking through the code, feel free to compile with `mvn install`.

 ## Why would I use it?
 I don't know.
 It's a bit of a laugh I guess.